 Regulatory challenges and solutions: AIFMD II

-Road to 2025: upcoming regulatory changes
+AIFMD II road to 2026: upcoming regulatory changes

 In November 2021, the European Commission proposed a draft revision of the Alternative Investment Fund Managers Directive (AIFMD II).
 This revision aims at introducing new harmonised rules at the European Union (EU) level in different areas, such as